David Tennant: Political and social views

 A self-proclaimed liberal and socialist, Tennant is a supporter of the Labour Party and appeared in a party political broadcast for them in 2005.
 He declared his support for Prime Minister Gordon Brown in the 2010 elections, lending his voice to a Labour election broadcast.
 In 2012, he introduced Labour Party leader Ed Miliband onstage at the Labour Party Conference.
 In 2015, he again lent his voice to a Labour election broadcast.

 Tennant remained neutral on the issue of Scottish independence in the run-up to the 2014 referendum, stating that it was not his business as he no longer lived in Scotland.
 Following Brexit, which he called "depressing", he said in 2017 that he would support an independent Scotland in the event of a second referendum.

-Tennant is a supporter of the LGBTQ+ community, particularly those who identify as non-binary, frequently appearing in interviews wearing pride pins.
+Tennant is a supporter of the LGBTQ+ community, particularly those who identify as non-binary, and has frequently worn pride pins during interviews and public events.
 He received the LGBT+ Celebrity Ally award at the 2024 British LGBT Awards for his ongoing support for the LGBTQ+ Community.
 While accepting the award, Tennant criticised Women and Equalities Minister Kemi Badenoch for her views on trans issues, saying that "acknowledging that everyone has the right to be who they want to be and live their life how they want to live it" should not merit special recognition, but that "until we wake up and Kemi Badenoch doesn't exist anymore — I don't wish ill of her, I just wish her to shut up — whilst we do live in this world I am honoured to receive this [award]".
-Badenoch, Prime Minister Rishi Sunak, and Labour leader Keir Starmer criticised the tone of Tennant's remarks, but Labour candidate Dawn Butler expressed support for his position.
+Badenoch, Prime Minister Rishi Sunak and author J. K. Rowling criticised Tennant's remarks.
+Labour leader Keir Starmer stated he "wouldn't have engaged the way [Tennant] did, and Labour candidate Dawn Butler expressed support for Tennant's position.

 Personal life

+Tennant dated British actress Anne-Marie Duff in 2000 and English actress Sophia Myles in 2006.

-Tennant is married to English actress Georgia Tennant making him the son-in-law of actress Sandra Dickinson and Fifth Doctor actor Peter Davison.
+Tennant married English actress Georgia Tennant in December 2011, making him the son-in-law of actress Sandra Dickinson and Fifth Doctor actor Peter Davison.
 The couple met in 2008 during the filming of the Doctor Who episode "The Doctor's Daughter".
-They married in 2011, and live in the Chiswick district of London.
-They have five children, including Ty Tennant, Moffett's child from a previous relationship whom Tennant adopted.
+They have five children, including Ty Tennant, Moffett's son from a previous relationship whom Tennant adopted, and live in the Chiswick district of London.
+In addition to Ty, their next two eldest have also acted, and appeared in Rivals and You, Me and Him.

-Tennant has rarely discussed his private life in interviews, citing his belief that "relationships are hard enough with the people you're having them with, let alone talking about them in public".
-Tennant, whose father was a Church of Scotland minister, believes religion "must have" shaped his character, and revealed that he is an occasional churchgoer.
+Tennant rarely discusses his private life in interviews, citing his belief that "relationships are hard enough with the people you're having them with, let alone talking about them in public".
+Tennant described his parents as "liberal, progressive Christians" and believes religion "must have" shaped his character.
+He stated that "organised religion gave [him] a good moral compass" and is an occasional churchgoer.

-Accolades
+Acting credits and accolades

 In 2016, Tennant was awarded an honorary doctorate in Drama by his alma mater, the Royal Conservatoire of Scotland.